-Former Chairman, President and Chief Executive Officer of Harsco Corporation, a diversified global industrial company.
-Mr. Fazzolari served as Chairman and Chief Executive Officer of Harsco Corporation from 2008 until 2012, in addition to serving as its President from 2010 until 2012.
-During the course of his over 30 years of service to Harsco Corporation, Mr. Fazzolari held various other positions, including President (2006 -2007), Chief Financial Officer (1998 -2007) and Treasurer and Corporate Controller.
+Former Chair, President and Chief Executive Officer of Harsco Corporation (now known as Enviri Corp.), a diversified global industrial company.
+Mr. Fazzolari served as Chair and Chief Executive Officer of Harsco Corporation from 2008 until 2012, in addition to serving as its President from 2010 until 2012.
+During the course of his over 30 years of service to Harsco Corporation, Mr. Fazzolari held various other positions, including President (2006 - 2007), Chief Financial Officer (1998 -2007) and Treasurer and Corporate Controller.
 Mr. Fazzolari is a certified public accountant (inactive) and a certified information systems auditor (inactive).
-He serves on the board of directors of Gannett Fleming, Inc. and Bollman Hat Company.
-He previously served on the board of directors of OrangeHook, Inc., a software solutions company focused on identity solutions (OTCQB: ORHK), until February 2019.
+He serves on the board of directors of Bollman Hat Company.
+He previously served on the board of directors of Gannett Fleming, Inc. until December 2022 and the board of directors of OrangeHook, Inc., a software solutions company focused on identity solutions (OTCQB: ORHK), until February 2019.
 He earned his bachelor of business administration degree in accounting from Pennsylvania State University.

-The Board of Directors has determined that Mr. Fazzolari should serve as a Director because of his extensive executive management experience, including his service as Chairman, President and Chief Executive Officer of Harsco Corporation.
-In that position, Mr. Fazzolari dealt with many of the major issues, such as financial, strategic, technology, compensation, management development, acquisitions, capital allocation, government and stockholder relations, that the Company deals with today.
-Also, Mr. Fazzolari has extensive global experience, and because of his considerable financial background, he is a financial expert for the Company's Audit Committee and serves as its chairman.
+The Board of Directors has determined that Mr. Fazzolari should serve as a Director because of his extensive executive management experience, including his service as Chair, President and Chief Executive Officer of Harsco Corporation.
+In that position, Mr. Fazzolari dealt with many of the major issues, such as financial, strategic, technology, compensation, management development, acquisitions, capital allocation, government, environmental solutions and stockholder relations, that the Company deals with today.
+Mr. Fazzolari has almost four decades of extensive experience in the metals and minerals markets in developing innovative solutions that significantly improve the environment.
+His past board service includes chairing an audit committee where he was responsible for overseeing cybersecurity matters.
+Also, Mr. Fazzolari has extensive global experience, and because of his considerable financial background, he is a financial expert for the Company's Audit Committee and serves as its chair.